Reduced Representations of Rayleigh-B\'enard Flows via Autoencoders: Problem set-up and methodology

-and $\lambda$ is an extra hyperparameter which controls the intensity of the regularization, with $\lambda=0$ recovering the previous case.
+$\lambda$ is an extra hyperparameter which controls the intensity of the regularization, with $\lambda=0$ recovering the previous case.

 By introducing this regularization, the model is encouraged to maintain only the most essential connections and promote sparsity in the middle layer.
 This approach was explored in~\cite{sondak_learning_2021}, where the authors employ an autoencoder with latent space penalization.
 We refer to this variation as SIAE, for Sparsity-Inducing Autoencoders.

 As stated above, a SIAE is trained using a bottleneck layer of size $d'$.
 After training, the respective latent representation $\bm{z}'$ of each element of the training dataset is calculated, forming a matrix $Z'$, from which then the interquartile range (IQR) of each dimension is obtained.
 Finally, a sparse version of the latent vector $\bm{z}'$ is constructed where the $d'-d$ dimensions with the lowest IQR values are set to zero (and thus only $d$ non-zero dimensions remain).
 This whole operation can be viewed as replacing the encoder $\mathcal{E}$ by